sourcery-ai-experiments/pay-theory-documentation/docs/Main/Testing.md

 |Visa       |4242 4242 4242 4242   |

 ### Card Failures
 To trigger certain failures process a payment using the following amounts.
-These failues will not work when using `service_fee` fee mode.
+These failures will not work when using `service_fee` fee mode.

 |Amount |Error Type                             |